 - SMETA Summary Guidance (pdf): What’s new in SMETA 6.0 & FAQ’s

-Join one of our SMETA webinars
+Watch one of our recorded SMETA webinars

 “For us the business case is simple.
 We need to ensure that the suppliers we partner with are working in an ethical manner, and SMETA offers robust ethical audits that help inform and guide us when making these decisions.
 And because our suppliers can share those audits with multiple buyers, we all avoid unnecessary duplication, saving time and money across the supply chain.”Sharon Childs – Finance Director and Head of Sustainability at The Sourcing Team